***FREE Bonus Resource: Position Agreement Template***

 13. On-boarding (employment documentation)

 It’s tempting to skip this part of the hiring process.
-The promise of a great employee is at your finger tips.
+The promise of a great employee is at your fingertips.
+But without proper on-boarding systems, I’ve seen employers get stuck doing the new hire’s job!

 A comprehensive on-boarding process sets up your employee for success and gives you the confidence that the job is being done right.